dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 - **Description**: Check whether a user is in the correct class location at the correct time and manages the karma score of the user accordingly.
 - **Why complex?**: This is complex because we have to synchronize all back end components of the app along with the front end Google Maps API.
 We must utilize the location of the user, the location of the classroom, the time the class starts (obtained from the Schedule DB), the time of the user, and adjust the karma score to give to the user based on several cases.
 - **Design**:
-    - **Input**: The client's username, the client's current location as GPS coordinates, the client's current time, and the schedule ID the user is interacting with.
+    - **Input**: The client's sub, the client's current location as GPS coordinates, the client's current time, and the schedule ID the user is interacting with.
     - **Output**: A message will be provided back to the front end for the client.
 The back end will update the karma based on the conditions.
     - **Main computational logic**:
         - Determining the class which the user is checking into: If a class is currently taking place or starting in less than 10 minutes, we will select this as the class that the user wants to check into.
 Otherwise, we will select whichever class is closest in time.